 But today’s world doesn’t stop at national borders.
 Journalists shouldn’t either.
 However, facts and analysis of our interdependence are rare issues in European media.

-Only networks with members from across Europe are able to collect and decipher this information.
+Only networks and teams with members from across Europe are able to collect and decipher this information.

 Coming from France, Germany, Greece, Italy, Norway, Poland, Portugal and Great Britain, we are nine experienced reporters.
 Our working method is to research issues simultaneously, share all information and report in our respective national media, having crosschecked facts and potential national bias.

-Our investigations will deal with key issues related to this changing Europe, such as waste of public money, precarisation of work and European border control.
-We will identify responsible structures and actors in order to make it possible to hold them accountable.
-Our first publications are planned for December.
-Additionally, we will blog regularly on topics of European-wide relevance.
+Our investigations deal with key issues related to this changing Europe, such as waste of public money, precarisation of work and European border control.
+We identify responsible structures and actors in order to make it possible to hold them accountable.
+Additionally, we blog regularly on topics of European-wide relevance.

 Collaborative cross-border journalism is more necessary than ever to explain a changing world.
 The success of our project heavily depends on sources, information and support from among the public.
 We are grateful for such input.
 Help us Investigate Europe!